ideal-lab5/Grants-Program/applications/cryptex.md

  <img src="../static/img/high_level_cryptex_user_centered.drawio.png" alt="SDK interactions overview"/>
 </p>

 Dapps built on the protocol would essentially be 'multiaddress and CID management' contracts which would be responsible for storage and curation of the multiaddresses and CIDs that are encrypted with some given public key.
-For example, a 'Netflix' dapp might look like some type of decentralized database mapping CIDs to some set of metadata (e.g. title, genre, rating), where the CIDs point to data encrypted with the Netflix's public key generated via the DKG.
+For example, a 'Netflix' dapp might look like some type of decentralized database mapping CIDs to some set of metadata (e.g. title, genre, rating), where the CIDs point to data encrypted with the Netflix public key generated via the DKG.
 The 'Netflix Rules' contract could be something as simple as checking if the caller owns the official 'Netflix NFT'.
 Dapps will most likely need to rely on some type of storage beyond what's available in the contract, as contract storage is limited and this data could potentially be huge.
 We leave the storage solution up to the implementer here via the storage module within the SDK.
-We intend to make this modular enough for a data owner to use any type of storage they choose, though to begin we limit this to only IPFS and [S3 buckets]??.
+We intend to make this modular enough for a data owner to use any type of storage they choose, though to begin we limit this to only IPFS.

 ### Ecosystem Fit